Most people that visit Virginia Beach stay in Virginia Beach.

 At the archeology museum of Voorhees Archaearium, you can witness Jamestown Fort’s excavations from 1607 along with numerous other 400-year-old archeological discoveries through educational tours.

-This was one of the first field trips I remember taking, actually.
+This was one of the first field trips I remember taking.

-Jamestown settlement is another must-visit spot in the area, where you can get acquainted with the rich history and lifestyle of Jamestown at a world-class living history museum… and it definitely is one of the best Virginia Beach day trips, especially if you’re visiting from out-of-state!
+The Jamestown settlement is another must-visit spot in the area, where you can get acquainted with the rich history and lifestyle of Jamestown at a world-class living history museum.

 Driving Time: 52 minutes